A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Discretization and Implementation

-for all $i > k_{\max} - 1$.
-Therefore, $\QQs_i^{sl} = \zrb$ for all $i > k_{\max} - 1$.
-In practice, the integrals are typically approximated using quadrature rules, which introduces numerical errors into the interaction matrices.
+In practice, however, the involved integrals are typically evaluated using quadrature strategies.
+This approximation introduces discretization errors into the interaction matrices.
 As a result, the matrices in \eqref{eq:spec_prop} may not vanish.
-To address this, they should be explicitly set to zero, thereby reducing both computational time and memory usage.
-Numerical experiments further show that this strategy also improves the accuracy and stability of the solution.
+To enforce the theoretical property and eliminate spurious numerical contributions, these matrices should therefore be explicitly set to zero for $i > k_{\max} - 1$.
+Doing that also reduces computational cost and memory usage.
+Furthermore, numerical experiments indicate that this truncation improves the stability of the time-domain solution.